 Reserve Managers: Las Tangaras Reserve, Mindo, Ecuador

 Life Net Nature seeks capable couples with backgrounds in remote property management, ecotourism, conservation biology, or related fields to steward and live at Reserva Las Tangaras.
-Las Tangaras is a small (~150 acres) natural area, near Mindo, Ecuador that secures habitat for native plants and animals, protecting them from illegal hunting and collecting, and is home to more than 300 bird species.
+Las Tangaras is a 50 hectare natural area, near Mindo, Ecuador that secures habitat for native plants and animals, protecting them from illegal hunting and collecting, and is home to more than 300 bird species.
 The reserve has one of the oldest and largest Andean Cock-of-the rock display leks in the region, and several endangered mammals and amphibians.

 Qualifications include ability to communicate well in Spanish (intermediate or above), and one person with a university degree in a topic related to the position.
 We seek applicants with experience in biology field work in the tropics, with hospitality and nature interpretation, with guiding nature or birding tours, with with simple bio-regional living experiences, wilderness, leave no trace camping ethics, carpentry, plumbing, and building skills, financial management experience, first aid training, and business & common sense.